D-Danos/Power-BI-Car-Sales-Dashboard/README.md

 ## Overview

 This repository contains the **Power BI Car Sales Analysis Dashboard**.
-The dashboard is designed to provide a comprehensive overview of a company's sales performance, with various metrics and interactive visuals that allow users to explore the data in detail.
+The dashboard is designed to provide a comprehensive overview of car sales performance, with various metrics and interactive visuals that allow users to explore the data in detail.

 ### Goal

-The main goal of this dashboard is to help businesses analyze their sales data effectively.
+The main goal of this dashboard is to help analyze their sales data effectively.
 It is a powerful tool for identifying trends, tracking performance, and understanding key factors influencing sales outcomes.
 By visualizing sales data in an interactive format, users can make informed decisions based on real-time insights.

 ### Dashboard Key Features
 1. Sales Performance Overview